-You’re probably new to World Travel Family and won’t have followed our travel blog around Sri Lanka in 2016.
+You’re probably new to World Travel Family and won’t have followed our journeys in creating this Sri Lanka travel blog resource.
 This page ties information together, easier for you to find for your Sri Lanka holiday.
-Just follow the links on this page.
-All the information and tips here are free for you to use.
-For more detailed advice and planning, you may need our consultancy service.

-This post contains affiliate links, they cost you nothing and help keep our website free.
+This post contains affiliate links, if you use them they cost you nothing and help keep our website free.

 Costs of Travel to Sri Lanka

 How much Sri Lanka costs depends on you.
 Sri Lanka worked out cheapest country on our 12 month budget round-the-world tripin 2014, we certainly managed to stay under our $50/day goal.
 Food was very cheap if you ate in the right places and accommodation and transport were incredibly good value.
 We mention the small guest houses and hotels we use in the posts specific to that destination.

 If you choose top- end luxury hotels and villas, Sri Lanka offers a lot for your money.
 We’ve tested out quite a few, for personal enjoyment and as part of our work, we are professional travel bloggers.
 We can highly recommend the Lighthouse Hotel near Galle, one of the finest on the island.
 We got married there!
 More luxury hotels and villas are listed further down the page.